 Angelo Bartoli, father of Cecilia Bartoli, had a short career as a dramatic tenor.
 Still he made it to the Concertgebouw Amsterdam in 1962, where

 he sang the tenor part in Rossini's Petite Messe Solennelle.
-He was very good, as Cecila memorized in a documentary film about her career.
+He was very good, as Cecilia recalled in a documentary film about her career.

 It seems that his nerves were not up to pursuing a solo career, and that he got into a severe depression,

-at least that's what his daughter hinted to when interviewed in a that film, where
+at least that's what his daughter hinted to when interviewed in that film, where

 Angelo Bartoli, too, appeared, saying that he didn't remember anything of his career, and that his career had